-- 2.6.1 The Licensing Authority will expect applicants for licences in respect of late night refreshment premises to detail in their operating schedules how they intend to promote the licensing objectives and in particular how they intend to address queue management, litter and noise disturbance. - 2.6.2 Where appropriate, and, in line with the Public Nuisance and Public Safety Licensing Objectives, the Licensing Authority may recommend that applicants display their company name on containers and packaging; this will enable the Licensing Authority to identify any premises causing concern. - 2.6.3 The Licensing Authority expects that any premises providing late night refreshment will have a responsible policy for regularly clearing litter from outside their premises and for 25 metres along the pavement in either direction as necessary, whilst the premises are open and at the end of the working day.
+- 2.6.1 The Licensing Authority will expect applicants for licences in respect of late night refreshment premises to detail in their operating schedules how they intend to promote the licensing objectives and in particular how they intend to address queue management, litter and noise disturbance. - 2.6.2 Where appropriate, and, in line with the Public Nuisance and Public Safety Licensing Objectives, the Licensing Authority may recommend that applicants display their

+- company name on containers and packaging; this will enable the Licensing Authority to identify any premises causing concern. - 2.6.3 The Licensing Authority expects that any premises providing late night refreshment will have a responsible policy for regularly clearing litter from outside their premises and for 25 metres along the pavement/curtilage of premises in either direction as necessary, whilst the premises are open and at the end of the working day.
 Such Policy could also include the display of notices advising customers to use the bins provided.
 In addition, where there is evidence that grease and food, etc. has emanated from the premises, the Licensing Authority recommends that the highway in the vicinity of the premises is swilled or scrubbed so as not to attract gulls, pigeons and vermin.
-The Licensing Authority recommends that all such inspections and action taken be recorded in the Premises Log Book. - 2.6.4 Where an applicant wishes to sell alcohol either on or off the premises in such an establishment or provide an alcohol delivery service, the Licensing Authority recommends that the Operating Schedule sets out specific measures to ensure the prevention of Crime and Disorder and Public Nuisance in the vicinity of the premises.
-Existing premises that seek to provide an alcohol delivery service are expected to notify the Licensing Authority that they are operating such a service setting out specific measures they intend to take to promote the licensing objectives.
+The Licensing Authority recommends that all such inspections and action taken be recorded in the Premises Log Book. - 2.6.4 Where an applicant wishes to sell alcohol either on or off the premises in such an establishment or provide an alcohol delivery service, the Licensing Authority expects that the Operating Schedule will set out specific measures to ensure the prevention of Crime and Disorder and Public Nuisance in the vicinity of the premises.
+It also expects that a Challenge 25 Policy is adopted so that no alcohol is left with anyone under 18 years.
+Existing premises that seek to provide an alcohol delivery service are expected to notify the Licensing Authority that they are operating such a service setting out specific measures they intend to take to promote the licensing objectives and adopt a Challenge 25 Policy.